typography-interaction-2526/typography-interaction-2526.github.io/content/topic/everything/index.md

 	>
 </figure>

-By the 1960s, computers were room-sized, institutional electronic <nobr>machines—</nobr>used by governments (the military), businesses, and universities.
+By the 1960s, computers were room-sized, institutional electronic machines–used by governments (the military), businesses, and universities.
 They were used to solve complex math problems and sort data, but were still very slow and didn’t communicate with one another.

 <figure
 	@caption="Different network topologies."